shadabakhtar97/Jenkins/README.md

    - Monitor the status and workload of your agents through the Jenkins web interface.
    - You can scale your Jenkins environment by adding more agents as needed to distribute the workload.

 Remember that Jenkins has a rich ecosystem of plugins and integrations, so you can customize your setup to meet your specific requirements, including support for cloud-based agents.
-Additionally, please check the Jenkins documentation or community resources for any updates or changes made to Jenkins since my last knowledge update in September 2021, especially regarding terminology and best practices.